-As mentioned, no need to spend a fortune purchasing high tech gear as walking is one activity that simply doesn’t command all of that.
+As mentioned, no need to spend a fortune purchasing high tech gear as walking is a physical activity that simply doesn’t command all of that.
 Our only recommendation is that you invest in a decent pair of high-quality walking sneakers to provide ankle and arch support during your walks every day.

 There are tons of recommendations on the best walking shoes available, but ultimately it’s a personal decision that will come down to trying on a few pairs.